-Previously, Lauren served as the volunteer program coordinator for the Waikīkī Aquarium on Oahu, where she worked for three years.
+Prior to joining the Center, Lauren served as the volunteer program coordinator for the Waikīkī Aquarium on Oahu, where she worked for three years.
 There she oversaw the volunteer program consisting of approximately 300 volunteers throughout eight programs (Animal Care, Education, Visitors Services, Gift Shop, Internships and more).
 During her time there, Lauren also assisted with marketing, events and animal husbandry.

 Lauren received both her bachelor’s and master’s degrees from the University of Hawaiʻi at Mānoa in Marine Biology.
 She has participated in many research studies both in Hawaiʻi and the Northern Mariana Islands on various topics including algae, corals, intertidal organisms, Hawaiian tree snails and the Hawaiian bobtail squid.

 Born and raised in Hawaiʻi, she brings a wealth of local knowledge and a deep connection to Hawaiʻi’s marine ecosystems.
 When she is not responding to seal haul-outs, she enjoys hiking, reading and binge-watching British mystery shows.